deepkit/deepkit-framework/README.md

 JSON-representable data from JSON to class instance to Mongo and vice versa.

-If you have data models in your frontend, Node backend and MongoDB collections, then Marshal helps you to convert between all those parties correctly.
+If you have data models in your frontend, Node backend and MongoDB collections, then Marshal helps you to convert and validate between all those parties correctly.
+With NestJS validation support and handy MongoDB storage abstraction.

 ![Diagram](https://raw.github.com/marcj/marshal/master/docs/assets/diagram.png)